Shader: Primitive and Mesh shaders

 In 2020, AMD and Nvidia released RDNA 2 and Ampere microarchitectures which both support mesh shading through DirectX 12 Ultimate.
 These mesh shaders allow the GPU to handle more complex algorithms, offloading more work from the CPU to the GPU, and in algorithm intense rendering, increasing the frame rate of or number of triangles in a scene by an order of magnitude.
 Intel announced that Intel Arc Alchemist GPUs shipping in Q1 2022 will support mesh shaders.

-Ray tracing shaders
+Ray-tracing shaders

 Ray tracing shaders are supported by Microsoft via DirectX Raytracing, by Khronos Group via Vulkan, GLSL, and SPIR-V, by Apple via Metal.
+NVIDIA and AMD called "ray tracing shaders" as "ray tracing cores".
+Unlike unified shader, one ray tracing shader can contain multiple ALUs.

 Compute shaders

 Compute shaders are not limited to graphics applications, but use the same execution resources for GPGPU.
 They may be used in graphics pipelines e.g. for additional stages in animation or lighting algorithms (e.g. tiled forward rendering).
 Some rendering APIs allow compute shaders to easily share data resources with the graphics pipeline.